LSD Abuse & Addiction: Effects, Signs & Treatment

 Though rare, some potentially more persistent, long-term effects of LSD and other classic hallucinogens can include:2

-- Persistent Psychosis, which can include more lasting visual disturbances, mood changes, and psychotic features such as paranoia and disorganized thoughts.
+- Persistent psychosis, which can include more lasting visual disturbances, mood changes, and psychotic features such as paranoia and disorganized thoughts.

 LSD may also exacerbate psychotic disorders in certain vulnerable individuals.3 Additionally, bad trips can cause extreme anxiety and despair, along with fears of insanity, death, and losing control.1